The rookie compound was supposed to stay quiet for a day.

 He said, "Heroes usually talk more."

 Min-ho looked between them.
-"Neither of you is helping."
+"None of you are helping."

 Maybe not.